smbutterfield/ibmt17-18/_19-extended-harmonies/a1-ex-extendedharmonies.md

 w:A:
 E,[G,DE][G,DE]| E,[G,DE][G,DE]| [A,2C] [E,D]| [A,2C]:|]{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+In this excerpt (D.420 no. 2), the melody in the first measure arpeggiates a B minor triad, but this is superimposed over an obvious E<sup>7</sup> in the left hand.
+My first instinct is to try to eliminate either the E (to create a G# diminished seventh chord), or eliminate the F# (to leave the E<sup>7</sup>).
+Both would be functionally sound acting as a dominant function in the key, however, both the E and F# are in prominent positions -- the E is present throughout the measure, and the F# is not only the high point of the measure, but it is approached and left by a leap.
+Because both pitches are functional to the harmony, I feel that this is an obvious example of a ninth chord.

+I would label the harmony as V<sup>9</sup>.
+There are other systems for labeling extended harmonies using Roman numerals.
+For example, some systems insist that you should either include a <sup>7</sup> below the <sup>9</sup> for the inversion figure, but I feel this is redundant if you are making proper use of the <sup>add</sup> and <sup>sub</sup> labels.
+Any inversion figure that has a single number -- e.g. V<sup>9</sup> -- includes all thirds below it.
+In the same way that <sup>7</sup> is shorthand for for <sup>7/5/3</sup>, <sup>9</sup> is shorthand for <sup>9/7/5/3</sup>.
+Of note, if this chord did *not* have a chordal seventh, I would label it as V<sup>add9</sup>, which denotes a major triad with an added ninth (and no seventh).

 {% capture ex3 %}X:3
 T:Schubert, Deutsch Tanz, D. 366 no. 4